 “Imagine typing in an order like that into a system as unintuitive as GP,” Downs said.
 “So part of what really sold us on SalesPad was the item matrix.”

-Hoy Shoe Co. were able to take their success one step further by putting in some customization requests for the item matrix to make reading the grid a bit easier — those changes were so useful that they were adopted into SalesPad’s main design and released to all customers in an updated version of the software.
+Hoy Shoe was able to take its item-matrix success one step further by presenting Cavallo with some customization requests to make reading the grid a bit easier.
+Those changes proved so useful that they were adopted into SalesPad’s main design and released to all customers in an updated version of the software.

 Beyond streamlining entry for orders with lots of different SKU numbers, SalesPad also pulls its weight for Hoy Shoe by integrating directly with the company’s EDI (electronic data interchange) solution.
 This common digital language makes it easy for Hoy Shoe to exchange important data and information with its newer, big-box customers such as Nordstrom and Zappos.